shoui520/shoui520.github.io/docs/guide.md

 [Join us on Discord :fontawesome-brands-discord:](https://discord.gg/nhqjydaR8j){: .md-button .md-button--primary }

-About output (talking): #speaking-japanese
-You CAN learn Japanese from anime: #anime-japanese
-"Learning" kanji: #learning-kanji
-How to use Japanese subtitles: #japanese-subtitles-guide
-How to comfortably get into reading: #getting-into-reading
-The Monolingual Transition: #monolingual-guide
-Massive Japanese FAQ, whatever stupid question you have WILL be answered here: #japanese-faq
-The Best Resources Channel on Discord: #resources
-Ask any questions you may have about this guide!: #immersion-questions

 ## Sources
 1. [YouTube - Stephen Krashen on Language Acquisition](https://youtu.be/NiTsduRreug)
 2. [Stephen Krashen’s Theory of Second Language Acquisition](https://www.sk.com.br/sk-krash.html)